 But this is just a TV series, you might say…

 In 1980, psychologist and educator Robert Plutchik designed the wheel of emotions, which illustrates the emotion a person feels when interacting with visuals and colors.

 We are always on the lookout for visuals because they generate emotions, and emotions create a deep connection.
-In fact, images can elicit any a range of feelings, from awe to amusement to sadness and that emotion doesn’t have to be positive to create a connection.
+In fact, images can elicit a range of feelings, from awe to amusement to sadness, and that emotion doesn’t have to be positive to create a connection.

-Emotions helps us survive, thrive, make better decisions, and understand our surroundings.
+Emotions help us survive, thrive, make better decisions, and understand our surroundings.

 These visceral reactions are some of the strongest connections we can make to visual content.
 When we feel, we are responding from the part of the brain responsible for survival instincts and fight-or-flight responses.